materialsproject/pymatgen/docs/usage.md

 structure = poscar.structure
 ```

-Many of these io packages also provide the means to write a Structure to various output formats, e.g. the CifWriter in `pymatgen.io.cif`.
-In particular, the `pymatgen.io.vasp.sets` provides a powerful way to generate complete sets of VASP input files from a Structure.
+Many of these io packages also provide the means to write a `Structure` to various output formats, e.g. the `CifWriter` in `pymatgen.io.cif`.
+In particular, the `pymatgen.io.vasp.sets` provides a powerful way to generate complete sets of VASP input files from a `Structure`.
 In general, most file format conversions can be done with a few quick lines of code.
-For example, to read a POSCAR and write a cif:
+For example, to read a POSCAR and write a CIF:

 ```python
 from pymatgen.io.vasp import Poscar